open-atmos/PyMPDATA/paper/paper.md

 # Package features summary

+PyMPDATA is an open source software released under the terms of the GNU General Public License 3.0.

 PyMPDATA is built on top of Numba [@Lam_et_al_2015] which is a just-in-time compiler that translates Python code into fast machine code using the Low Level Virtual Machine (LLVM) compiler infrastructure.
-Thanks to extensive interoperability of Python, PyMPDATA is readily usable not only from within Python but also from such environments as Julia and Matlab, and the package comes with examples depicting it.
+PyMPDATA API uses NumPy for array-oriented input and output.
+Usage of PyMPDATA from Julia and Matlab through Python interoperabiity tools is depicted in the PyMPDATA README file.

 As of the current version, PyMPDATA supports homogeneous transport in 1D, 2D and 3D using structured meshes, optionally generalised by employment of a Jacobian of coordinate transformation